nyu-mll/jiant/README.md

 Task-specific components include logistic regression and multi-layer perceptron for classification and regression tasks, and an RNN decoder with attention for sequence transduction tasks.
 To see the full set of available params, see [config/defaults.conf](config/defaults.conf).
 For a list of options affecting the execution pipeline (which configuration file to use, whether to enable remote logging or tensorboard, etc.), see the arguments section in [main.py](main.py).

-To use the ON-LSTM sentence encoder from the ICLR 2019 paper (https://arxiv.org/abs/1810.09536) , set sent_enc as 'onlstm'.
-To re-rerun experiments from the paper on WSJ Language Modeling, using the configuration file [config/onlstm.conf](config/onlstm.conf)
+To use the ON-LSTM sentence encoder from the ICLR 2019 paper (https://arxiv.org/abs/1810.09536)[Yikang Shen, Shawn Tan, Alessandro Sordoni and Aaron Courville], set sent_enc as 'onlstm'.
+To re-run experiments from the paper on WSJ Language Modeling, ue the configuration file [config/onlstm.conf](config/onlstm.conf).

 ## Trainer